-As a Bankruptcy Court beat reporter for the Medill News Service, I wrote features, profiles, earnings reports and economic indicator articles all with accompanying multimedia.
-In my final quarter at Medill, I was chosen to be the Editor-in-Chief of the Medill Innovation Project.
-Along with a group of peers, I re-visioned StreetWise from top to bottom.
-We started by re-thinking the organization's mission and vision, and produced a refreshing magazine layout, an interactive website and a social media strategy.
+Prior to Kinship Foundation, Cat completed her Master's of Science at Northwestern's Medill School of Journalism in May 2010, concentrating in Interactive Publishing and Business Reporting.
+As a Bankruptcy Court beat reporter for the Medill News Service, she wrote features, profiles, earnings reports and economic indicator articles all with accompanying multimedia.
+In her final quarter at Medill, she was chosen to be the Editor-in-Chief of the Medill Innovation Project.
+Along with a group of peers, Cat re-visioned StreetWise from top to bottom.
+The group started by re-thinking the organization's mission and vision.
+They produced a refreshed magazine layout, an interactive website and a social media strategy.

 After completing her graduate degree, she took her skills to the West Bank, Palestine where she taught various journalism workshops in Nablus, Bethlehem and Hebron, assisted communities to tell their story digitally and worked with a local non-profit on their social media strategy.
 Her articles have been published in Medill Reports, the Northwest Indiana Times, Mondoweiss, The Mennonite and various village websites in the Middle East.
 Cat created Without A Map for stories from the West Bank.

 Her interest in working with nonprofits began as an undergraduate student at Loyola University Chicago where she was chosen to participate in the Evoke OnCall program, focused on helping students identify the intersection of their skills and passions with the needs of the community around them.
 After graduating in 2004, Cat moved to Rome, Italy where she coordinated the Study Trips program and Service Learning program at the John Felice Rome Center.
 She also interned at the Jesuit Refugee Service International Office and McDermott Will & Emery Law Firm.